PeterMosmans/apdfhelper/README.md

 pip install -r requirements.txt
 ```

-## Usage
+## Workflow

 When wanting to 're-organize' a PDF file, say `calendar.pdf`, first ensure that
-the pages themselves are in order.
-Then, create a text file with page titles,
+the pages themselves are in order, using the `cut`, `remove` and `swap`
-`toc.txt`, the table of contents.
-The format of the file is TITLE PAGENUMBER,
+commands.
+Then, create a text file with page titles, `toc.txt`, the table of
-for example:
+contents.
+The format of the file is TITLE PAGENUMBER, for example:

 ```
 Overview 2024-2025 3